WebCivics/docs.humancentricai.org/Projects/CognitiveAI/CognitiveAI-WIP.md

 It's worth noting that not all cognitive databases will include all of these elements and the specific data structure may vary depending on the application and the specific use case.

-NOTES:

-Below are notes that are relevant for the work described in the [[PCTOntologyModelling]] page (currently) about how to form a method for top-level ontological structures.